-Designing and building your business website is a critical step to establishing your online presence.
+Designing and building your business website is critical to establishing your online presence.
 Your site can boost your visibility, attract customers, and significantly increase sales.

-However, for your site to work to your advantage, you have to think of it as constantly evolving.
+However, for your site to work to your advantage, you must consider it constantly evolving.
 You can never leave it as it is and consider it finished.
 It will need updates and fresh content.
 Otherwise, you’ll fail to stay relevant, and people will notice and quickly hit the back button.

 Business Website Evolution